Akash3121/AWS-DVA-C02/Notes.md

     - can be used to delete incomplete Multi-Part uploads
 - rules can be created for a certain prefix (example: s3://mybucket/mp3/*)
 - rules can be created for certain obhects Tahs (example: Department: Finance)

+Life cycle rules (scenario 1)

+- your application on ec2 creates images thumbnails after profile photos are uploaded to amazon s3. these thumbnails can be easily recreated, and only need to be kept for 60 days.
+The source images should be able to be immediately retrieved for these 60 days and afterwards, the user can wait upto 6 hrs.
+How would you design this?

+ans:
+- s3 source images can be on Standard, with a lifecycle configuration to transition them to Glacier after 60 days.
+- s3 thumbnails can be on one zone IA with al lifecycle configuration to expire them (delete them) after 60 days.

+Lifecycle Rules (Scenario 2)

+- A rule in your company states that you should be able to recover your deleted S3 objects immediately for 30 days, although this may happen rarely.
+After this time, and for up to 365 days, deleted objects should be recoverable within 48 hours.

+Ans:
+- Enable S3 Versioning in order to have object versions, so that “deleted objects” are in fact hidden by a “delete marker” and can be recovered
+- Transition the “noncurrent versions” of the object to Standard IA
+- Transition afterwards the “noncurrent versions” to Glacier Deep Archive

+S3 analytics - storage class analysis:
+- help  you decide when to transition obhecst to the right storage class
+- recommendations for Standard and Standard IA
+    - does not work for One zone IA or Glacier
+- report is updated daily
+- 24 to 48 hrs to start seeing data analysis

+- good first step to put together Lifecycle rules (or improve them)!